Creating a Naming Convention for Azure

 17 January 2023

 Organisations use naming conventions to make it easier and more efficient to work with governance and security.
-As organisations started to adopt cloud many kept on using the same naming convention without adapting it.
-This created issues since the naming conventions, which were designed to be used for on-premise systems, didn’t support new resource types that are created in cloud environments such as Azure.
-This article goes through the basic concepts and recommendations related to creating a naming convention for Azure.
+As organisations started to adopt cloud many kept on using the same convention without adapting it.
+This created issues since those naming conventions, which were designed to be used for on-premise systems, didn’t support new types of resources that are created in cloud environments such as Azure.
+This article provides a walkthrough of the basic concepts and recommendations related to creating one for Microsoft Azure.
 A detailed example of a “Naming Convention Guideline” for Azure is also provided to newsletter subscribers.

 Naming conventions have been used by IT departments for a long time.
-Initially, many naming conventions were based on science-fiction, fantasy or similar themes.
-This changed gradually over the years as datacenter principles for standardization, scalability, and automatization were adopted.
-Instead, more generic names came into use that made it easier to see which workload was running on a server.
-This also makes it easier to add or remove virtual servers when the demand for capacity changes, to analyze logs when responding to security incidents, and to perform system monitoring.
+Initially, many conventions were based on science-fiction, fantasy or similar themes.
+This gradually changed over the years as datacenter principles for standardization, scalability, and automatization were adopted.
+Instead, more generic names came into use that made it easier to see which workload was running on a server, to add new servers, to analyse logs, etc.

-This article is based on the concepts and recommendations related to creating a naming convention for Azure specifically.
-Creating a naming convention for use in AWS and GCP will be different, in part because those Cloud Service Providers have their own recommendations, but mainly due to how resource architectures differ between providers.
+This article is based on the concepts and recommendations related to creating naming conventions for Azure resources specifically.
+Creating one for use in AWS and GCP will be different, in part because those Cloud Service Providers have their own recommendations, but mainly due to how cloud services and architectures differ between providers.
 I’ve created a detailed example of what a Naming Convention Guideline looks like (see screenshot below).
 Organizations use guidelines such as this to better enforce structure, control, and security in their Azure environment.

 Subscribe to our newsletter here and you’ll receive access to the Naming Convention guideline, as well as our Resource Tagging Guideline: